On the Convergence of the Elastic Flow in the Hyperbolic Plane: Explicit Parametrization of Elastica in the Hyperbolic Plane

 \subsection{Explicit Parametrization}

 So far, we have reduced the elastica equation to a first order system, see Proposition \ref{prop:ordred}.
-To get an explicit parametrization we exploit the structure of this system further: Remarkably, the system becomes separable if we rewrite it as an equation of complex numbers.
-This is due to the fact that we have more algebraic operations such as the complex multiplication.
-The geometric reason is, that the Killing field comes from isometries in $\mathbb{H}^2$, all of which are also isometries in the Riemann sphere $\mathbb{C}\mathbb{P}^1$. $\mathbb{C}\mathbb{P}^1$ being a Riemann surface, the Killing fields should have some holomorphic structure.
+To get an explicit parametrization we exploit the structure of this system further: Remarkably, the system becomes separable if we rewrite it as an equation in $\mathbb{C}$.
+The reason is, that the Killing fields come from isometries in $\mathbb{H}^2$, all of which are also isometries in the Riemann sphere $\mathbb{C}\mathbb{P}^1$.
+This being a Riemann surface, the Killing fields should have some holomorphic structure.
 The elastica equation has been examined in a more general setting using this structure in \cite{Heller}, where the author provides explicit parametrizations of elastica in arbitrary space forms.
 Unfortunately these parametrizations are not very useful examining the limiting cases, as we will do in the later sections.
 A slight disadvantage of our approach is that we can only parametrize globally defined elastic curves.
 Since our main focus lies on closed elastic curves, this is not restrictive for our application.
 From now on, we will assume unless not explicitly stated otherwise, that $\gamma \in C^\infty(\mathbb{R}, \mathbb{H}^2)$ is a globally defined smooth immersed elastic curve.

 \begin{prop}[Nonvanishing of the Killing Field] Let $\gamma\colon \mathbb{R} \rightarrow \mathbb{H}^2$ be a globally defined elastic curve.
 Then $\widetilde{J}_\gamma$ has no zeroes on $\gamma(\mathbb{R})$, and also